zhouyl/flowblade/docs/components/layout/spacer.md

 # Spacer

 Flexible space component that fills available space in flex layouts.
 Spacer is useful for pushing content to edges or distributing space evenly in flex containers.
+Perfect for flexible spacing and layout distribution.

 ## Props